User Manual

 Modify

-You can modify any created folder by doing a long press on the one you are trying to edit.
+You can modify any created folder, bookmark or presentation by doing a long press on the one you are trying to edit.
 After a few seconds you should see a drop down menu with diverse options like Rename, Copy Title and Delete.

 Tip: You can quickly make the ‘delete’ button appear by swiping the unwanted bookmark left.